Youssab-William/capstone-dashboard/DEPLOYMENT.md

 ```

 If you see `✗` for any key, that means the environment variable is not set correctly.

+## How Data Persistence Works

+### The Problem
+Streamlit Cloud uses an **ephemeral filesystem** - any files written during runtime are lost when:
+- The app shuts down due to inactivity
+- The app is redeployed
+- The container restarts

+### The Solution
+The app now automatically commits run data to GitHub after each run completes.
+This means:
+- ✅ Run data persists across deployments
+- ✅ Data is versioned in git
+- ✅ Multiple deployments can share the same data
+- ✅ Data survives app restarts

+### What Gets Committed
+After each run completes, the following files are automatically committed to GitHub:
+- `data/completions/{run_id}.jsonl` - LLM responses
+- `data/metrics/{run_id}.jsonl` - Computed metrics
+- `data/analysis/{run_id}.jsonl` - Analysis results
+- `data/logs/run_{run_id}.json` - Run progress metadata

+### How It Works
+1. When you start a new run, data is written to the local filesystem
+2. After the run completes successfully, the app commits the data files to GitHub
+3. On the next deployment/restart, the app reads data from the GitHub repository
+4. The dashboard displays all runs that exist in the repository

+### Troubleshooting Data Persistence

+#### Data not appearing after deployment
+- Check that `GITHUB_TOKEN` is set correctly
+- Verify the token has `repo` scope permissions
+- Check the logs for GitHub commit errors
+- Ensure the repository name matches your actual repo

+#### "GITHUB_TOKEN not set" warning
+- This is normal if you haven't set up the token yet
+- Runs will still work, but data won't persist across deployments
+- Set up the token as described above to enable persistence

+#### GitHub commit fails
+- Check that the token is valid and not expired
+- Verify the repository owner/name are correct
+- Check GitHub's rate limits (you shouldn't hit them with normal usage)
+- The run will still complete successfully even if the commit fails

 ## How the Code Works